 Tibetan Tattoo Translation

 Buddhism had a great influence on the development of the Tibetan culture.
 If you are familiar with its main concepts and find them appealing, you might start thinking of getting a Tibetan style tattoo.
 If you want an inscription on your body, you can use either the Standard Tibetan language or Sanskrit.
 Sanskrit is a sacred language of Buddhism.
-Look for a certified translator agency to make an accurate translation of your future tattoo.
+Look for a translator agency to make an accurate translation of your future tattoo.
 There is a small number of experienced professional translators so be careful.
 Your tattoo may look somewhat like this:

 You can also add some images that align with the concepts of Buddhism: